Singularity categories of Gorenstein monomial algebras: Realising graded singularity categories of Gorenstein monomial algebras as derived categories

-\begin{definition}[\cite{CSZ}] Let $A=kQ/I$ be a monomial algebra as above.
-We call a pair $(p,q)$ of nonzero paths in $A$ perfect provided that the following conditions are satisfied: \begin{itemize} \item[(P1)] both of the nonzero paths $p,q$ are nontrivial satisfying $s(p)=t(q)$ and $pq=0$ in $A$; \item[(P2)] if $pq'=0$ for a nonzero path $q'$ with $t(q')=s(p)$, then $q'=qq''$ for some path $q''$; in other words, $R(p)=\{q\}$; \item[(P3)] if $p'q=0$ for a nonzero path $p'$ with $s(p')=t(q)$, then $p'=p''p$ for some path $p''$; in other words, $L(q)=\{p\}$. \end{itemize} \end{definition} From \cite{B,CSZ}, we have the following exact sequence of left $A$-modules
+\begin{definition}[\text{\cite[Definition 3.3]{CSZ}}] Let $A=KQ/I$ be a monomial algebra.
+We call a pair $(p,q)$ of nonzero paths in $A$ perfect provided that the following conditions are satisfied: \begin{itemize} \item[(P1)] both of the nonzero paths $p,q$ are nontrivial, which satisfy $s(p)=t(q)$ and $pq=0$ in $A$; \item[(P2)] if $pq'=0$ for a nonzero path $q'$ with $t(q')=s(p)$, then $q'=qq''$ for some path $q''$; in other words, $R(p)=\{q\}$; \item[(P3)] if $p'q=0$ for a nonzero path $p'$ with $s(p')=t(q)$, then $p'=p''p$ for some path $p''$; in other words, $L(q)=\{p\}$. \end{itemize} \end{definition} For a perfect pair $(p,q)$, from the first paragraph of \cite[Page 162]{Zi}, we have the following exact sequence of left $A$-modules

 In particular, $\Omega(Aq)\simeq Ap$.